tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

-'use strict';

 // Promises DECLARE functionality
 // "Go ahead and do your work and let me know when you're done.
-Meanwhile, I'm going to do other things."
+// Meanwhile, I'm going to do other things."

 let longTask = (status) => new Promise( (resolve,reject) => {
   let timer = Math.floor(Math.random() * 1000);